Webster Vienna Private University: History

 Originally located on the Schubertring in Vienna’s first district, the campus soon moved to Marokkanergasse, occupying a full three-story building.
 During this time in 1985, Webster Vienna became the first institution to offer an accredited MBA program in Austria.
 The university also became the first university in Austria to be run by a woman; Elisabeth Chopin served as Webster Vienna’s director from 1988 to 1999.

 Due to a growing student population, in 1996, the campus relocated a second time to the 22nd district, Donaustadt.
 In the same year, Webster Vienna granted honorary doctorates to Kardinal König and former Austrian-Jewish Holocaust survivor, Simon Wiesenthal.
 Later, in 2007, the university also granted an honorary degree to acclaimed social psychologist Philip Zimbardo (of Stanford University near Palo Alto, California).

 In 2001, Webster Vienna became the first and only American university to receive the Austrian private university accreditation.

 In fall 2014, Webster Vienna moved to its current, modern campus in the historic Palais Wenkheim close to the city center.
 The newly renovated building provides technical equipment on more than 5,000 m² (or 55,000 sq ft).

 On 15 October 2015 until the end of June 2016 Bernd Marin took over the director's chair from Arthur Hirsh, who had served for 15 years.
 Johannes Pollak took over as new director as of July 2016.

-Academic departments & programs
+Academics

-At Webster Vienna Private University programs in four departments are offered.
+At Webster Vienna Private University programs in several departments are offered with all courses being taught in English.